ncRNA-lab/Cucurbit_lncRNAs_landscape/README.md

 <br />

-<div align="justify"> The scripts stored in this repository constitute a custom pipeline used to identify and analyze potential lncRNAs in nine representative species of the family <em>Cucurbitaceae</em> comprising a dataset of more than 1,000 RNA-seq studies. </div>
+<div align="justify"> In the paper <b>"Identification, characterization and transcriptional analysis of long non-coding RNAs in Cucurbits"</b>, we identified and analyze potential lncRNAs in nine representative species of the family <em>Cucurbitaceae</em> comprising a dataset of more than 1,000 RNA-seq studies.
+All the lncRNAs identified for each of the species can be found in the Results folder in fasta, tsv and gtf format so that they can be used by the scientific community. </div>

 <br />
 <br />

-<div align="center"> <sub><b>Information on the number of RNA-seq samples and projects used to predict and analyze lncRNAs in the nine selected cucurbit species.</b></sub> </div>
+<div align="center"> <sub><b>Table 1: Information on the number of RNA-seq samples and projects used to predict and analyze lncRNAs in the nine selected cucurbit species.</b></sub> </div>

 <br />